Rafael Palmeiro: Post-career honors

 Palmeiro was inducted into the Mississippi State University Hall of Fame on October 11, 2008.
-In 2009, he was inducted into the National College Baseball Hall of Fame.
-In 2012 Rafael Palmeiro was inducted into the Mississippi Sports Hall of Fame.
+He was inducted into the National College Baseball Hall of Fame in 2009 the Mississippi Sports Hall of Fame in 2012.

 Palmeiro became eligible for induction into the Baseball Hall of Fame in 2011.
 He received 64 votes, or 11% of total ballots cast; the threshold for entry is 75%.
 According to Barry M. Bloom on Major League Baseball's official website: "Palmeiro should have been a sure-fire first-ballot inductee, as a member of the 500-homer, 3,000-hit club, but was suspended in 2005 after testing positive for steroid use.
 He received only 11 percent of the vote."
 On January 8, 2014, Palmeiro received insufficient support to remain on the Hall of Fame ballot in future years, when he appeared on only 4.4% of ballots.
+He was considered again by the Veterans Committee in 2023 but received less than four out of sixteen votes.